 Didem Buhari-Gülmez holds a BSc degree in International Relations at the Middle East Technical University (Turkey) and MSc degree in Politics and International Relations at the University of Edinburgh (Scotland, UK).
 As a Jean Monnet scholar, she studied in the Paris Institute for International and Strategic Relations (France) for one year, and holds Diplome Prive d’Etudes Superieures.
 She worked as a parliamentary advisor in the Turkish Parliament and as a research assistant at Istanbul Ticaret University (Turkey).
 She is currently a PhD candidate in Politics and International Relations at Royal Holloway University of London under the supervision of Dr. Chris Rumford.
 She is mainly interested in the Stanford School on Sociological Institutionalism, the relations between Turkey and the European Union covering a wide array of policy areas including foreigners’ rights to work, reside and own land in Turkey as well as freedom of expression, secularism, and ombudsmanship.
 She conducts research in Turkish (native), English, and French.
 Didem successfully defended her thesis at Royal Holloway and is now an Early Career Research Fellow at in European Union politics at Oxford Brookes Univeristy.

-Isabelle Hertner joined the department in September 2007.
-She is writing her PhD on the Europeanisation of political parties.
-It is her aim to identify the ways in which EU governance and policies impact on political parties in general and social democratic parties in particular.
+Dr Isabelle Hertner joined the department in September 2007.
+She wrote her PhD on the Europeanisation of political parties, in which she identified the ways in which EU governance and policies impact on political parties in general and social democratic parties in particular.
 Before coming to Royal Holloway, Isabelle worked for a German NGO in Brussels and for the Department of European and International Affairs of the government of Hessen ( Germany ).
 Isabelle holds a Master’s degree in European Political and Administrative Studies from the College of Europe in Bruges ( Belgium ).
 Isabelle graduated from Royal Holloway in 2013 and is currently Lecturer in German and European Politics and Society and Deputy Deirector of the Institute for German Studies at the University of Birmingham.